 Maintenance and other maritime duties and obligations will also be centralized in it.

-A different way than electro-chemical battery types to store energy is to increase potential energy (such as the reuse of mine shafts and heavy weights) but also in the elastic deformation of chemical bond of metal aloi or composites - which is proposed here.
+A different way than electro-chemical battery types to store energy is to increase potential energy (such as the reuse of mine shafts and heavy weights) but also in the reversible elastic deformation of chemical bond of metal aloi or composites - which is proposed here.

 This seems a bit medieval but there are many advantages: longer storage time without loss, a higher and even a non-linear capacity, no total loss in case of failure of a component nor deusability in case of partial damage.